Procedure Guide ·Intestinal Blockage Surgery ·2026

 What Is It

-An intestinal blockage (obstruction) occurs when a foreign object, mass, or twisted bowel prevents food from passing through the digestive tract.
-Common culprits: socks, underwear, corn cobs, bones, toys, and string.
-Without treatment, the blocked section loses blood supply, leading to tissue death, perforation, sepsis, and death.
+An intestinal blockage occurs when a foreign object blocks the digestive tract.
+Common culprits: socks, underwear, toys, bones, and string.
+Without treatment, the blocked section loses blood supply, leading to tissue death and sepsis.
 A complete blockage is a surgical emergency

 The Process